KawaseDev/KawaseDev/README.md

 - and 2 years+ of python & c#

 ## Projects I am currently working on
-- Serenium / Astralis 1.21
+- Serenium / Astralis 1.21.8
+- Gothaj Recode

 ## Projects I worked on
 - gothaj 3.5 and 4.0 recode (1.8)